brotkrueml/schema/Documentation/Developer/API/Index.rst

 ->setProperty(string $propertyName, $propertyValue)
 ---------------------------------------------------

-You call this method to set a property and override a previously one.
+You call this method to set a property or override a previously one.

 Parameters:
 ~~~~~~~~~~~
 ============================================ ===========================================================================
 Parameter                                    Description
 ============================================ ===========================================================================
 string $propertyName                         The property name to set.
-If the property does not exist in the model, an exception
+If the property does not exist in the model, an
-                                             is thrown.
+                                             exception is thrown.
 -------------------------------------------- ---------------------------------------------------------------------------
 string | array | AbstractType $propertyValue The value of the property to set.
-This can be a string, another model or an array
+This can be a string, another model or an
-                                             of strings or models
+                                             array of strings or models.
+Also null is possible to clear the property
+                                             value.
 ============================================ ===========================================================================

 Return value: